JSON literals

 This page documents the preview version (v2.23).
 Preview includes features under active development and is for development and testing only.
 For production, use the stable version (v2024.1).
 To learn more, see Versioning.

-value, as these are used both in SQL statements and in PL/pgSQL code, is the enquoted and appropriately typecast RFC 7159-compliant text
+This section shows that the literal for both a jsonb value and a json value, as these are used both in SQL statements and in PL/pgSQL code, is the enquoted and appropriately typecast RFC 7159-compliant text value that represents the JSON value.

-typecast.
+The mutual relationship between a JSON value and its ::text typecast is an instance of the general rule that governs the mutual relationship between a value of any data type and its ::text typecast.
 This general rule is explained in the section The text typecast of a value, the literal for that value, and how they are related.

-, the same pattern that is used in that section for a variety of different data types.
+This DO block follows, for jsonb, the same pattern that is used in that section for a variety of different data types.
 See also the section ::jsonb and ::json and ::text (typecast).

 create type t as (f1 int, f2 text, f3 boolean, f4 text[]);